I finally took a

 Tulane.
 Actually, at one time, all three of us ran bookstores, now only one is

-still working at a bookstore, one writes, and I am a librarian.
+bookstore, one writes, and I am a librarian.
 It was a sweltering

 day, so we went up into the Bighorns mountains where it was pleasantly cool.
 We picnicked at Park